Sindhuja2k3/SIMPLE-CALCULATOR-WITH-ADVANCED-FEATURES_COD4419/README.md

 The goal of this project is to create a simple calculator application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The application should have a user-friendly interface and should be implemented in Java programming language.

 **Design and Implementation**
+Implementation of this task involves utilising advanced java programming.
+Below is the code explanation.

 **Code Explanation**

+---
+import java.awt.*;
+---
+It is imported to use the classes and interfaces present in java.awt package

+*Frame* class is used to provide interface to calculator.

+*ActionListener* is used to handle the action events

+*WindowListener* is used to handle the window events

+---
+Button b= new Button();
+---
+above creates a button
+button generates action event

+---
+TextField t=new TextField(size);
+---
+above creates a textfield to enter something

+---
+e.setBounds( , , , );
+---
+used to set the boundaries of elements in awt

+---
+setLayout();
+setBackground();
+---
+used to set layout and background

+---
+System.exit(0);
+---
+Used to exit from program

+---
+setText()
+getText()
+---
+used to set and get the text in textfield

+---
+Integer.parseInt(string)
+---
+used to convert string into integer

 **Functionality**
 The calculator supports the following functionalities: